Multilevel domain decomposition-based architectures for physics-informed neural networks: Methods

 \subsection{Multilevel FBPINNs}

-Multilevel FBPINNs extend FBPINNs by adding multiple levels of domain decompositions to their solution ansatz.
+In this work we propose multilevel FBPINNs, which extend FBPINNs by adding multiple levels of DDs to their solution ansatz.
 They are inspired by classical multilevel DD methods, where coarse levels are generally required for numerical scalability when using large numbers of subdomains, and multilevel approaches may significantly improve performance; see, for instance,~\cite{toselli_domain_2005,Dolean:AID:2015}.
-Our hypothesis is that multilevel modeling similarly improves the performance of FBPINNs.
+Our hypothesis is that adding multilevel modelling to FBPINNs similarly improves their performance.
 The generalization of FBPINNs to two levels was briefly discussed in~\cite{dolean:2022:FBP} and we fully introduce the concept here.

 A multilevel FBPINN is defined as follows.
-First, we define $L$ levels of domain decompositions, where each level, $l$, defines an overlapping domain decomposition of $\Omega$ with $J^{(l)}$ subdomains, i.e.,
+First, we define $L$ levels of DDs, where each level, $l$, defines an overlapping DD of $\Omega$ with $J^{(l)}$ subdomains, i.e.,

 for $j = 1,\ldots,J^{(l)}$.
 Without loss of generality, let $J^{(1)} = 1$, that is, on the first level, we only have one subdomain $\Omega_j^{(1)} = \Omega$.
 Moreover, we let $J^{(1)} < J^{(2)} < \ldots < J^{(l)}$, meaning that the number of subdomains increases from one to the next level.